Judiciary of Poland: Other judicial positions

 The law clerks (asystent sędziego) also serve on the court but do not issue rulings, instead they assist judges in their decision-making and reduce their workloads.
 The position is held available only to trained jurists with a graduate degree.
 During court proceedings, the judges are also assisted by a court reporter (protokolant), who will, in addition to recording court proceedings, summons parties to the courtroom and performs routine tasks for the judge.
 Court reporters do not need to have any law experience.

 The category of registrars, also known as court division officials or court referendaries (referendarz) is a relatively recent addition to the courts, being first introduced in 1998.
 The registrar is the person responsible for administrative matters of the judicial procedure and rulings (such as payment orders and enforcement of some court orders).
 In common courts, a registrar is also normally the person who heads the land registration chamber of the court or that of the economic law chamber insofar as it relates to liens.
-The person may also serve as a judge in bankruptcy cases and is the officer who is in charge of electronic writs of payment cases.
-The registrar also has some roles in criminal cases – for instance, the officer may reroute a potential criminal case to voluntary mediation, may decide to provide legal aid to a party upon its request and hears witnesses remotely.
+The person may also serve as a judge in bankruptcy cases and is the officer in charge of cases about electronic writs of payment.
+The registrar also has some roles in criminal cases – for instance, the officer may reroute a potential criminal case to voluntary mediation, may decide to provide legal aid to a party upon its request and may hear witnesses remotely.
 In administrative courts, the referendarz, in addition to administrative duties as described above, is a mediation officer by default.

 The courts may usually also appoint special officers to execute their court decision.
 For example, probation officers (kurator sądowy) are employees of the court that assist it in resocialisation efforts and perform certain other activities.
 Bailiffs (komornik sądowy), while not employees of the court, execute orders on behalf of the court that aim to settle debts.

 The lay judges (ławnicy) are non-professionals embodying the "societal factor in the organs administrating justice" envisaged by the article 182 of the Constitution.
 They adjudicate cases together with professional judges in some family and labour law cases, and investigate serious crimes.
 Their role and number has diminished somewhat over years, and their service is limited by law to 12 days per year, with only exceptional extensions.
 They are elected by municipal councils from candidates aged 30–70 years, and are assigned to one court only; some professionals may not become lay judges (see table below).